 All residence hall doors that lead to living areas are locked 24 hours a day.
-The lobbies of the Housing Villages are staffed Monday through Fridays from 8:00 am to 10:00 pm and Saturdays 1:00pm to 5:00pm.
+The village front desks located in the lobbies of Monarch House and LaPlata House are staffed Monday through Friday from 8:00 am to 10:00 pm and Sunday 5:00 pm to 10:00 pm.
 During these hours, a resident may enter the hall through the lobby or common area or use an access card to enter the hall through several outside doors.
 Access to residence halls is restricted to residents and guests.
-Friends and quests of a resident may enter the lobby or common areas and use a house phone to contact the resident they are visiting.
+Friends and guests of a resident may enter the lobby or common areas and use a house phone to contact the resident they are visiting.
 A guest may access any residential facility if a housing resident accompanies them.
 The resident is responsible for escorting their guest(s) at all times, and for explaining housing rules and regulations to each guest.
 At check in, residents are provided with keys for their room, mailbox and the outside doors of their hall.
 Keys may be metal keys, electronic access cards or a combination of both.
 Outside doors to residence halls should never be propped open, and malfunctioning doors should be reported to the hall office.
 Residents are advised to lock their rooms whenever they leave and to carry their key/access card at all times.
 All residence hall keys remain the property of the university, and duplication of residence hall keys is prohibited.
 It is against residence hall policy for people to have residence hall keys that were issued in someone else's name.
 Only original university keys are accepted when residents check out of the halls.
 If a resident loses his or her keys, the lock on the room door is changed at the resident's expense.
 It is the responsibility of the resident to notify the residence hall office if keys have been lost.
 Residents should never allow strangers to follow them through locked security doors into their residence hall.